deffer/authz-page/README.md

 You can view the application by navigating to http://localhost:8090/identity/oauth2/authorize?client_id=uoa-explorer-client&response_type=token

+Or set the `as.development=true`, navigate to http://localhost:8090/ and find test links at the bottom of the page

 You can change the port in application.properties.

 The properties files will be looked up in: